taskctl/taskctl/README.md

 ![GitHub issues](https://img.shields.io/github/issues/trntv/wilson)
 ![Licence](https://img.shields.io/github/license/trntv/wilson)

-Wilson allows you to design you development workflow pipelines in nice and neat way in YAML files.
+Wilson allows you to design you development workflow pipelines in nice and neat way in human-readable format (YAML, JSON or TOML).
 Each pipeline composed of tasks or other pipelines and allows them to run in parallel or one-by-one.
 Beside pipelines, each single task can be performed manually or triggered by filesystem watcher.

 ## Features